The May meeting will take place on:

 The two largest planets in the solar system have recently been probed like never before using extremely close orbits

-and high-precision gravity and magnetic field measurements.
+and magnetic field measurements.
 The jet streams on these planets have been determined

 to be as deep as they are wide, some 3000 km deep on Jupiter and 9000 km deep on Saturn.
 In addition, Jupiterís polar